-CSC104 Microcomputer Applications Software (F, S, Su) This course familiarises students with the most popular applications so packages - word processors and spreadsheets will be covered in deta oftware used in business.
-The two most often used software and the operating system.
-(Prerequisite: Acceptance to any of the Co E ENG104 English Composition I (F, S) This course provides instruction in essay writing with an emphasis of attentive reading.
-The course is organized into units of the rhetor description, illustration, process analysis, causal analysis, comparisonesive project at the end of the semester.
-Students must achieve a 051, 052 as determined by the English Placement Exam or CXC ENG or C) rical strategies of essay composition including: narration, ison, and classification, which will all culminate into one minimum grade of C- in this course.
-(Prerequisite: ENG050, ENG105 English Composition II (F, S) This course reinforces the skills provided in ENG 104 and introduced developing: critical reading skills to determine logical from illogical the various sources); and the ability to produce writing that adheres to the (for e.g. MLA, APA, Harvard, or Chicago).
-(Prerequisite: ENG104 minusers) hinking (the ability to gather and process information from ne documentation procedures of a recognised citation style ENG106 Speech Communication (F, S) A practical introduction to the art of public speaking.
-Students will be persuade.
-(Prerequisite: ENG104 minimum grade C-) 3 credits earn to plan and deliver speeches to inform, entertain and F FRE100 Elementary French (F, S) An introduction for students with little or no background in French. knowledge and comprehension.
-Oral and written exercises complement holistic view of language development.
-FRE101 Intermediate French (F, S) Intensive courses for students requiring further study in oral and writt films and audio/video tapes provide opportunity to develop comprehe (Prerequisite: FRE100 minimum grade C-) ension, fluency, literary appreciation and written discourse.
-H HIS100 Caribbean History (F, S) A survey course of the development of the Caribbean region from prewith an historical background of the Caribbean experience from sociator relate those experiences to present day Caribbean realities.
-(Prere al, political and economic perspectives and to enable them
+This course familia packages - word p Microcomputer Applications Software (F, S, Su) arises students with the most popular applications software use rocessors and spreadsheets will be covered in detail.
+The cour system.
+(Prerequisite: Acceptance to any of the College's prog se also teaches students how to use the internet E This course provio attentive reading. description, illustra cohesive project a English Composition I (F, S) des instruction in essay writing with an emphasis on prewriting.
+The course is organized into units of the rhetorical strategration, process analysis, causal analysis, comparison, and of the end of the semester.
+Students must achieve a minimum grained by the English Placement Exam or CXC ENG General Process. pies of essay composition including: narration, classification, which will all culminate into one rade of C- in this course.
+(Prerequisite: ENG050, This course reinfo developing: critica various sources); English Composition II (F, S) process the skills provided in ENG 104 and introduces acade I reading skills to determine logical from illogical thinking (the and the ability to produce writing that adheres to the documer A, Harvard, or Chicago).
+(Prerequisite: ENG104 minimum grade) e ability to gather and process information from ntation procedures of a recognised citation style A practical introdu Speech Communication (F, S) action to the art of public speaking.
+Students will learn to plar uisite: ENG104 minimum grade C-) 3 credits n and deliver speeches to inform, entertain and F An introduction fo knowledge and co Elementary French (F, S) r students with little or no background in French.
+Emphasis mprehension.
+Oral and written exercises complement aural a guage development.
+Intensive courses films and audio/vio Intermediate French (F, S) for students requiring further study in oral and written French. deo tapes provide opportunity to develop comprehension, flue 5100 minimum grade C-) H 1110400 0 11 11 ((5 0) 0

+HIS100 Caribbean History (F, S)

+A survey course of the development of the Caribbean region from pre-Columbus to the present.
+It is designed to provide students with an historical background of the Caribbean experience from social, political and economic perspectives and to enable them to relate those experiences to present day Caribbean realities.
+(Prerequisite: ENG104)